RosanneLogeart/rosannelogeart.github.io/_pages/research.md

 * **Does Access Mean Success?
 Political Connections and Influence** _(Draft available on request)_
   <details>
     <summary>Abstract</summary>
-    This article studies how access to policymakers affects lobbying success and the role political connections play, using evidence from European Commission regulations.
-I compile a new dataset of public comments on draft regulations to measure influence, combined with data on meetings with Commission members to measure access.
-I define a comment as successful if it is reflected in policy changes between drafts and final regulations, using two complementary methods: a plagiarism-detection algorithm and a large language model.
-Using propensity score matching, I show that access significantly increases the probability of success, particularly through meetings with top-level officials and for organizations with more meetings.
-Exploiting a change in office and within-organization variation in active connections, I find that information transmission alone cannot explain this effect: political connections are the key driver of success via access.
+    This paper studies how access to policymakers shapes lobbying success and the role political connections play, using evidence from European Commission regulations.
+I compile a new dataset of public comments on draft regulations and apply natural language processing tools to detect stakeholders' influence on final regulations.
+Combined with data on meetings with Commission members to capture access, I show that access significantly increases the probability of success, especially through meetings with top-level officials and for organizations with more frequent interactions.
+Exploiting both changes in officeholders and within-organization variation in active connections, I find that information transmission alone cannot explain the effect: political connections are the key driver of success through access.
   </details>
-_Upcoming Presentations: PEEP (September 10th, 2025); APSA (September 13th, 2025)_
   <br />

 * **In and Out of the Public Sector: The Impact of Revolving Doors in the EU**, with <a href="https://sites.google.com/view/jeanne-bomare/about" target="_blank">Jeanne Bomare</a> _(Draft available on request)_